kenresoft/quickresponse/README.md

 ## License:

-QuickResponse is licensed under the [MIT License](LICENSE), making it open-source and free for personal and commercial use.
+QuickResponse is licensed under the [BSD 3-Clause License](LICENSE), making it open-source and free for personal and commercial use.

 ---